First Hill Streetcar: Proposed expansions

 A streetcar network plan published by the city government in 2008 explored extensions of the First Hill line to the Central District and on Rainier Avenue, connecting Broadway to the Mount Baker light rail station at Martin Luther King Jr. Way.

 The initial plans for the First Hill line included service north of Denny Way to Aloha Street, but this section was eliminated under the Sound Transit 2 funding plan.
 The 1/2 mi streetcar extension was supported by community groups and merchants in the Broadway business district, who lobbied the city to study and design the $20 million project in 2010.
-A car tab fee rejected by city voters in 2011 would have funded $18 million for various streetcar projects, including the Aloha extension.
+A car tab fee rejected by city voters in 2011 would have funded $18 million for various streetcar projects, including the extension to Aloha Street.
 As design work progressed, the cost of the project rose to $25 million, which would be covered by a Puget Sound Regional Council grant and a local improvement district levied on local property owners.
-The city government completed 90 percent design of the project in 2015, choosing a terminus at Roy Street and an intermediate stop at Harrison Street, but business leaders grew skeptical of the streetcar's cost and design, which would limit truck access.
-Work on the project was halted in December 2016 and put on indefinite hold in October 2017 alongside street improvements, including the protected bicycle lane extension.
+The city government completed 90 percent design for the extension to Aloha Street project iny 2015 and chose a terminus at East Roy Street and an intermediate stop at East Harrison Street.
+Business leaders grew skeptical of the streetcar's cost and design, particularly its effects on truck access.
+Work on the extension was halted in December 2016 and put on indefinite hold in October 2017 alongside other street improvements, including the protected bicycle lane extension.